 It is required to have a Bachelor in the humanities, preferably some study of sources from the European Middle Ages.

 It is expected that the participants have a sufficient command of the English language to actively participate in the discussions and to present their own work in English.

-EUR 150: only online participation.
+EUR 150: for online attendance only

 on course website